Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Introduction

-We study Linux privilege escalation as a narrow, high-signal testbed.
+We use Linux privilege escalation as the testbed.
 Success is binary, which makes outcome verification clean, but the task still requires a real tool-use loop where interleaving reasoning with actions and deciding when to call tools are part of the policy itself~\cite{react,toolformer}.
-The agent must follow the classical vulnerability discovery loop: enumerate an unknown attack surface, form hypotheses about exploitable paths, and execute targeted exploits to reach root.
-To provide a more robust evaluation than prior single-run or best-of-few benchmarks, we measure success under a fixed round budget using 10 repeated trials per scenario, with confidence intervals.
-Most importantly, procedurally varied training environments preserve vulnerability families while withholding the benchmark's exact solve paths, letting us test whether gains reflect memorization or transferable policies.
+The agent must enumerate an unknown attack surface, form hypotheses about exploitable paths, and execute targeted exploits to reach root.
+Unlike previous single-run or best-of-few benchmarks~\cite{zhangCyBenchICLR25,wangCyberGymICLR26,happeKaplanCitoEMSE26}, we measure success under a fixed round budget over 10 repeated trials per scenario, with confidence intervals reported throughout.
+Procedurally varied training environments preserve vulnerability families while withholding the benchmark's exact solve paths, which lets us separate memorization from transferable policy.

 Our method post-trains \modelbackbone in two stages to produce \modelrl: Stage 1 is \ac{SFT} on expert traces, i.e., successful multi-step interaction transcripts that show the full reconnaissance-to-root loop, including reasoning about command outputs and deciding when to pivot to exploitation.
 This gives the model grounded exploit knowledge.
 Stage 2 applies \emph{\ac{RLVR}}, teaching it to deploy that knowledge efficiently under budget.
 To prevent memorization, procedural generators randomize key variables like credentials and paths, ensuring transfer depends on learned behavior rather than shallow pattern matching.
-We then measure where the gains come from and quantify the cost-benefit tradeoffs of post-training and local inference against frontier API systems.
+We then attribute the resulting gains to individual recipe components and quantify the cost-benefit tradeoffs of post-training and local inference against frontier API systems.
+To support reproducibility and follow-up research, we release code, datasets, and models via the artifact repository.\footnote{ \url{https://github.com/sailab-vienna/privesc-llm}}

-We make three contributions: \begin{enumerate} \item \textbf{Leakage-safe setup for generalization tests.} We train only on procedural scenarios with explicit benchmark exclusions, ensuring generalization rather than memorization of benchmark-specific artifacts. \item \textbf{Budgeted evaluation with statistical validation.} We report success under fixed round caps with 10 repeated runs per model-scenario cell and confidence intervals on all success-rate estimates. \item \textbf{Efficient frontier-level small language models.} We demonstrate that under this setup and protocol, a 4B-parameter model post-trained with \ac{RL} achieves performance nearly on par with \modelclaude, at a 100$\times$ lower inference cost. \end{enumerate}

-\textbf{Artifacts.} To support reproducibility and future work, we will publicly release all code, datasets, and model artifacts.